ihrapsa/KlipperWrt/README.md

                SDCARD_RESET_FILE
                BASE_CANCEL_PRINT

+- **6.5 Restart klipper** - do `service klipper restart` or `/etc/init.d/klipper restart`
-- **6.3 Build `klipper.bin` file**
+- **6.6 Build `klipper.bin` file**
             - Building is not mandatory to be done on the device that hosts klippy.
-To build it on the box you need a lot of dependencies that are not available for OpenWrt so I just used my pc running ubuntu - I used a custom baud: `230400` since the default `250000` did not work for me)
+To build it on this box you would need a lot of dependencies that are not available for OpenWrt so I just used my pc running ubuntu - I used a custom baud: `230400` since the default `250000` did not work for me)
 </details>

 #### 7. Install moonraker + fluidd/mainsail